 If you’re helping a loved one choose a senior living facility — or looking at one for yourself — you may be overwhelmed at the choices.
-Many families base their decision on their loved one’s needs as well as several other factors.
-Let’s take a look at the things you should be thinking about when choosing a senior living facility.
+Beyond the basics of cleanliness and safety, many families base their decision on their loved one’s physical needs as well as several other factors like social activities, excursions, and the ability to live full, enjoyable days with a little extra assistance where it’s needed.

 When you start looking for a senior living facility, you should have a checklist of things that are important to you.
 These are some to include:

 Any time you’re looking to move, it’s all about location, even with a senior living facility.
 It’s best to choose one that’s not too far from where you live.
 This is convenient for visits and in case of emergency.
 If something happens, you don’t want to be too far away.
 If possible, make sure there is at least one family member nearby.

 Cost is another big thing to know when choosing a senior living facility.
 Most are paid out-of-pocket with insurance covering zero percent.
 Ask about the monthly fee as well as what is included in that fee.
 Money from savings accounts, veterans’ benefits, as well as home equity life insurance can all help to pay the cost.

 Narrow down your choices to the ones that you can afford and are interested in.
 This will certainly shorten your list.

 A big part of the cost is the services and amenities that the facility offers.
 Ask what dining and housekeeping services are available as well as what exercise and recreational activities are offered.
 Seniors need to stay active when they move into these types of centers.
 Having events planned where they can socialize and meet other people is important.

 Also, look into whether there is a community room where residents can get together daily.
 These types of common spaces can be used to have a cup of coffee or just meet up to talk.
 This is another level of interaction that is important for seniors.